ran-research-lab/earsketch-webclient-2025/INTERNATIONALIZATION.md

-# Internationalization Guide
+# Internationalization

-## Using text in earsketch webclient
+## Using text in the webclient

 If you are writing text in English that will be user-facing (labels, text, titles/tooltips, names, aria-labels, etc.), that text needs to be added using internationalization so that it can be translated and is not hard-coded in English.